malcolm-s/reffy/README.md

 - admin separation
 - email confirmation on register
 - user roles
-- integrate with something on register (like a government service to check that an ID matches)
 - logic around referendums (dates can vote, can only vote once)
 - more validation of forms